pymupdf/PyMuPDF/docs/annot.rst

    .. method:: setRotation(angle)

       Set the rotation of an annotation.
 This rotates the annotation rectangle around its center point.
-Then a **new rectangle** is calculated which replaces the existing one.
+Then a **new annotation rectangle** is calculated from the resulting quad.

       :arg int angle: rotation angle in degrees.
-Arbitrary values are possible, but will be replaced by equivalent values 0 <= angle < 360.
+Arbitrary values are possible, but will be clamped to the interval 0 <= angle < 360.

       .. note::
         * You **must invoke** :meth:`Annot.update` to activate the effect.
-        * For PDF_ANNOT_FREE_TEXT, only the four values 0, 90, 180 and 270 are possible and will only **rotate the text** inside the current rectangle (which remains unchanged).
-Other values are silently ignored and treated as 0.
+        * For PDF_ANNOT_FREE_TEXT, only one of the values 0, 90, 180 and 270 is possible and will **rotate the text** inside the current rectangle (which remains unchanged).
+Other values are silently ignored and replaced by 0.
-        * Otherwise, only the following `AnnotationTypes`_ can be rotated: 'Square', 'Circle', 'Caret', 'Text', 'FileAttachment', 'Ink', 'Line', 'Polyline', 'Polygon', and 'Stamp'.
+        * Otherwise, only the following :ref:`AnnotationTypes` can be rotated: 'Square', 'Circle', 'Caret', 'Text', 'FileAttachment', 'Ink', 'Line', 'Polyline', 'Polygon', and 'Stamp'.
 For all others the method is a no-op.

    .. method:: setBorder(border=None, width=0, style=None, dashes=None)